 Siding & Roofing

-The entire shell of a building can be made with roll formed components.
+The entire building shell can be made with roll formed components.

-You’ll see a lot of metal roofing on houses around the Northeast.
-That’s another commodity business dominated by just a few roll forming companies.
+You’ll see a lot of metal roofing on houses around the Northeast U.S. That’s another commodity business dominated by just a few roll forming companies.

 Other Structural Components

 These roll formed components require a heavier gauge.
-Purlins or Z profiles are commonly specified for all kinds of heavy-stress structures.
+Purlins or Z profiles are used for all kinds of heavy-stress structures.